zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 [Msdiv 15] (#msdiv15) {#msdiv15 .ref .msdiv} (3 - 1)

 [APZ 15.1] (#apz15 .1) {#apz15 .1 .ref .apz} "The Wicked Hearts
-“Athemek Saw” has some wicked hearts, which have the prophesy minds Many of the dissenting minds have the most disgraced minds Bhikkhu and Bhikkhu who have many hated hearts
+"Athemek Saw" has some wicked hearts, which have the prophesy minds Many of the dissenting minds have the most disgraced minds Bhikkhu and Bhikkhu who have many hated hearts
 The constituent also saw certain things in the lie.
 Appliance

 [APZ 15.2] (#apz15 .2) {#apz15 .2 .ref .apz} "They have real hearts again
-That word, which the writers believe, that they believe, “Saw” The word that thought was true, the signs that thought was the true, the sign that thought was the true It is such signs that think that there is no difference here that there is no such signs that are thought to be something.
+That word, which the writers believe, that they believe, "Saw" The word that thought was true, the signs that thought was the true, the sign that thought was the true It is such signs that think that there is no difference here that there is no such signs that are thought to be something.
 Some people who have received signs are lie to them and the constituents What does the saw make.

 [APZ 15.3] (#apz15 .3) {#apz15 .3.ref .apz} "Muni's third birthplace
-That discourse arose from “not”.
+That discourse arose from "not".
 The lower were the Bhikku and Bhikku The signal was also caused by the liar.
-Munithemi absent “Muni” is said to the connotation “what” is.
+Munithemi absent "Muni" is said to the connotation "what" is.
 Propagation of a certain signal Is it said that Amohayayaeth Dharmamahia, and that's with the same consciousness The justice person is the one.
 Did anyone come to the smear of two things Arrives to the dogma.
 Since the causative is the causative, comes into dogma.
 Really or said